Level III NICU at Memorial Hermann Southwest

 Monitoring Statistical Information

 Our NICU has long realized the need to track not only general NICU data, but important patient diagnosis based data in order to monitor our patient outcomes so that we could ultimately alter our care practices to improve those outcomes.
-Fortunately, in the year 2000, our NICU became the first NICU in the Memorial Hermann system to become a member of the Vermont Oxford Network (VON).
+In the year 2000, our NICU became the first NICU in the Memorial Hermann system to become a member of the Vermont Oxford Network (VON).

 Established in 1988, the Vermont Oxford Network maintains one of the world’s largest NICU Databases.
 The Vermont Oxford Network is a voluntary collaborative group of health professionals committed to improving the effectiveness and efficiency of medical care for newborn infants and their families through a coordinated program of research, education, and quality-improvement projects.
 This database includes information from over 700 Neonatal Intensive Care Units around the world including care and outcomes for high-risk infants.
 High risk usually refers to babies born at very low birth weights (VLBW defined as 401gms to 1500gms babies or less than one pound babies to babies who are just a little over 3lbs, respectively).
 This database provides unique, reliable and confidential data to participating units for use in quality management, process improvement, internal audit and peer review.